-Harvard Business School offers a wealth of courses on its online learning platform HBS Online—covering topics like entrepreneurship, sustainability, analytics, and finance—and any one of them could prove useful in reaching the next step in your career.
+Today, Harvard Business School offers a wealth of courses on its online learning platform HBS Online—covering topics such as entrepreneurship, sustainability, analytics, and finance—and any one of them could prove useful in reaching the next step in your career.

-Here are nine Harvard Business School online courses to take during lockdown:
+Here are 12 of the most beneficial Harvard Business School online courses you could enroll in:

 Considering an Online MBA?